|

 practice -- or at least a concentrated 45 minutes every other day

-is recommended as a minimum.
-I give students a very reasonable amount
+is recommended.
+I give students a very reasonable amount of work

 activities.
 Therefore, I would expect students to make every attempt